beeva-arturomartinez/beeva-best-practices/frontend/general/tools/README.md

 ## General

-Over the last years, In the world of web development there has been an appearance of a large set of tools to:
+Over the last years, the world of web development has seen the appearance of a large set of tools to:

    - Improve Productivity.